 - In the twilight of the Obama administration, the Dept of Ed reviews several PSLF cases more carefully as politicians realize the program will be far more expensive than they thought.
 Emails between FedLoan and Dept of Ed show rules made up on the fly (the Feb 2019 court ruling found that the Dept made rules about PSLF in an “arbitrary and capricious” manner in violation of the Administrative Procedure Act (APA).
 That basically means they didn’t give proper notice and follow standard rule making guidelines.

 - FedLoan then issues rejection letters in 2016 when the borrowers had been approved previously.
 Judge Timothy J Kelly of the DC Circuit Court found that the original determination letters had language in them that seemed final, in contrast to the Department of Ed’s claim that it was provisional.

 - Four borrowers affected by these couple years of lost credit decided to sue.

 Who All is Included in the PSLF Lawsuit?

 Obviously, the folks who spent a couple years or more in a job thinking they were working toward loan forgiveness are rightfully pissed off.
-Since the affected group is mostly lawyers working at the American Bar Association, they sued.
+The affected group is mostly lawyers working at the American Bar Association.

-There is no PSLF application right now.
-The Employment Certification Form (ECF) is the only way to track progress towards the 10 years needed for PSLF.
+The PSLF application has not been used by a massive number of people right now.
+The Employment Certification Form (ECF) is the primary way to track progress towards the 10 years needed for PSLF.
 If a group of borrowers were incorrectly told they had eligibility, everyone is worrying that no one can trust the private company Fed Loans to tell them accurate information.